 Still available at no charge to needy individuals, the neighborhood nurse center and outreach clinic are provided through

-Westside CARES is a church-supported nonprofit at 2808 W. Colorado Ave. that chiefly focuses on emergency assistance for the working poor.
+Westside CARES is a church-supported nonprofit at 2808 W. Colorado Ave. that chiefly focuses on emergency assistance.

 P-SF nurse Lisa Noll gave the following information (quoted comments are also from her):

 - Nurse center.
 Hours - Tuesdays through Thursdays, from 9 a.m. to 12:30 p.m.
 Services - “Coordination of care, advocacy, resource/referral provision, emotional/spiritual support and education to people who are medically under-served.”
 Appointments?
 Requested; walk-ins as available.